Disclosure – we were guests of Santa’s Lapland – opinions remain our own.

 Yesterday we shared our experience of arriving in Saariselka, Lapland, with Santa’s Lapland on a 3 Day Santa’s Magic Tour.
-The second day is a full day of snowy festive activity!
+The second post of our Santa’s Lapland Review is a full day of snowy festive activity!

 Husky Sleigh Ride